Orisabiyi/learn_rust/rust/rust-chapter-1.md

 The above line define a function named _main_.
 The _main_ function is special, It is the first code that runs in every executable Rust program.

 **Note**: Sticking to a standard style across Rust projects, use an automatic formatter tool caled _rustfmt_ to format to format code in a particular style

+`println!("Hello, world!");`

+The above line prints text to the screen.
+Note, Rust style is to indent with four spaces and not a tab.
+The `println!` calls a Rust macro. if it was a function, it will be `println`.
+In Rust, functions and macros are different.